 Just be sure not to say anything rashly and not to handle the company on your own when they play hardball because these are classical mistakes in this arena.

-Kelly & Associates Will Represent You For Your Insurance Claim
+Michael Kelly Will Represent You For Your Insurance Claim

 If you’ve suffered due to the indifference of the insurance company, you can’t step down, instead, you will have to take the fight to them on your own terms.
 Knowledgeable attorneys can make all the difference when it comes to tackling insurance companies, but be sure to keep the appeal deadlines in mind; usually, it is a 60-day time period.